-- fully implement and follow the safeguarding policies and procedures adopted by the governing body - have both time and access to sufficient resources to enable them to discharge their responsibilities, including taking part in strategy discussions and other inter-agency meetings, and contributing to the assessment of children - understand the procedures for safeguarding children and feel able to raise concerns about poor or unsafe practice and confident that such concerns will be addressed sensitively and effectively in a timely manner in accordance with agreed Welsh Government Procedures for Whistleblowing in Schools and Model Policy; as part of their induction, are given a written statement about the school policy and procedures and the name and contact details of the DSP; and - The Headteacher must appoint the appropriate number of DSPs and deputy DSPs for their education setting. - The Headteacher should ensure that the DSP: - is given sufficient time and resources to carry out the role effectively, which should be explicitly defined in the post holder's job description - has access to the required levels of training and support to undertake the role, including online safety training - has time to attend and provide reports and advice to case conferences and other inter-agency meetings as require - > has the appropriate IT equipment to carry out the role effectively. - is given appropriate support in their role to ensure their wellbeing needs are met.
+- fully implement and follow the safeguarding policies and procedures adopted by the governing body - have both time and access to sufficient resources to enable them to discharge their responsibilities, including taking part in strategy discussions and other inter-agency meetings, and contributing to the assessment of children - In line with the National Safeguarding Training, Learning and Development Standards the DSP must complete Group C training as a minimum requirement. - understand the procedures for safeguarding children and feel able to raise concerns about poor or unsafe practice and confident that such concerns will be addressed sensitively and effectively in a timely manner in accordance with agreed Welsh Government Procedures for Whistleblowing in Schools and Model Policy; as part of their induction, are given a written statement about the school policy and procedures and the name and contact details of the DSP; and - The Headteacher must appoint the appropriate number of DSPs and deputy DSPs for their education setting. - The Headteacher should ensure that the DSP: - is given sufficient time and resources to carry out the role effectively, which should be explicitly defined in the post holder's job description - has access to the required training and support to undertake the role, including online safety training - has time to attend and provide reports and advice to case conferences and other inter-agency meetings as require - has the appropriate IT equipment to carry out the role effectively.

+is given appropriate support in their role to ensure their wellbeing needs are met.